FarmPatterns can cut your workload and improve your profit

 So, it’s time to take back the power and get the farm system running the farm instead of hoping that farm chemicals will do the job.

-It’s hard to work cattle out on the range where each one has to be brought to a stop and got into the right position for branding, treatment, castration etc. It’s much easier if you get a herd of them into a set of yards or a corral and work where you and they are safe and where they are easily handled.
+It’s hard to work cattle out on the range where each one has to be brought to a stop and got into the right position for branding, treatment, castration etc. It’s much easier if you get a herd of them into a set of stockyards and then into a race or run or alley.
+This way you can work where you and the cattle are safe and where they are easily handled.

 As a result, the farm will be easier to run, will take less time, will have fewer difficult or impossible problems and yet will be more profitable.